The Ultimate In Birding Tours

 NAMIBIA & BOTSWANA BIRDING TOUR: DETAILED ITINERARY

 First, we will visit the nearby nature reserve at Avis Dam.
-There is sometimes limited water in the reservoir but it often holds the localized Maccoa Duck as well as a few other waterbirds.
+There is sometimes limited water in the reservoir, but it often holds the localised Maccoa Duck as well as a few other waterbirds.

 Here we should find such Namibian near-endemics as Rosy-faced Lovebird, Monteiro’s Hornbill (which cements its mate into rock crevices when breeding), Damara Red-billed Hornbill, Pale-winged Starling and the strange Rockrunner.
 With persistence, we also have a fair chance for the uncommon, restricted-range and rather shy Orange River Francolin.